ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 git add app/routes/index.js
 ```

+## Component Tests with Access to the Router

 Alright, we have just one more step left here: updating the tests.
 We can add an `id` to the rental that we defined in our test using `setProperties` and add an assertion for the expected URL, too.

 ```run:file:patch lang=js cwd=super-rentals filename=tests/integration/components/rental-test.js